nol13/fuzzball.js/README.md

 console.log(ratio('fuzz', 'fuzzy'));
 </script>
 ```
-Also available are two lite bundles which leave out select features in exchange for a smaller file size.
-See lite section below.
+See the lite section below if you need the smallest possible file size.

 # Usage